Quickstart

 "flask": "git+https://github.com/mitsuhiko/flask.git"

-Now run the command, to pull all the repositories in your .vcspull.yaml / .vcspull.json.
+Now run the command to pull all the repositories in your .vcspull.yaml / .vcspull.json:

-$ vcspull sync
+$ vcspull sync --all

 ./vendor/: